yanggf008/moon-invest/README.md

 -Classical visualization:This part mainly show the specific graphic of K line, including some classical pattern.

+-visualization of the profit return rate for different strategies to make it clear which is better.

 4.Invest assistant tools

 -Basic concept of investing tools provided